xuganyu96/benaloh-cryptosystem/README.md

 From here, when the election officials release the decomposition, they will end up releasing a second r-th root of $(x_\text{last})^r$.
 Since $x_\text{last}$ is randomly sampled and each r-th residue has exactly $r$ distinct roots under the perfect consonance, the chance that the two roots are distinct is $\frac{r-1}{r}$, which is non-negligible.
 The honesty of the election officials here is important because dishonest officials can simply decrypt the individual votes and will be able to find out that the last vote is invalid.

 One way to mitigate the last voter's attack is to simply not release the decomposition of the final product.
-However, without release the decomposition, the election officials need to find another way to convince the public that the announced tally is correct.
-This can be done because under perfect consonance, two elements $w_1, w_2 \in \mathbb{Z}_n^*$ belong to the same residue class if and only if $w_1w_2^{-1}$ is an r-th residue, which means that the government can prove that the final product belongs to residue class $c$ by proving that $wy^{-c}$ is an r-th residue.
+However, without releasing the decomposition, the election officials need to find another way to convince the public that the announced tally is correct.
+This can be done because under perfect consonance, two elements $w_1, w_2 \in \mathbb{Z}_n^\ast$ belong to the same residue class if and only if $w_1w_2^{-1}$ is an r-th residue, which means that the government can prove that the final product belongs to residue class $c$ by proving that $wy^{-c}$ is an r-th residue.

 Here a zero-knowledge proof can be used to prove that $wy^{-c}$ is r-th residue without revealing additional information.
-The core idea of the proof is that the election officials first produce a second r-th residue $z^\prime = {x^\prime}^r$, which we will call the "commitment".
+The core idea of the proof is that the election officials first produce a second r-th residue $z^\prime = ({x^\prime})^r$, which we will call the "commitment".
 The voter then challenges the election officials with a random coin flip: if tail comes up, the election officials release the decomposition of the commitment; if head comes up, the election officials release the decomposition of the product $zz^\prime$.
 Once the decomposition is released, it is easy to verify that the decomposition is legitimate: the voter raises the decomposition to the r-th power and check equality with the corresponding quantity.
 It should be easy to see that an honest election official can prove to an honest voter.

 If the election officials are dishonest (say they want to claim a bogus tally $c^\prime$ and try to convince the voter that $wy^{-c^\prime}$ is an r-th residue even though it is not), they can only cheat the proof by guessing the challenge ahead of time: if they know the challenge to ask for the decomposition fo the commitment, then they produce a legitimate r-th residue for the commitment; if they know the challenge to ask for the decomposition of the product, then they produce an equally bogus commitment such that the product $wy^{c^\prime} \cdot z'$ is an r-th residue.
 This means that dishonest election officials have a 50% chance of cheating the proof in a single run, and honest voters can increase their confidence in the proof by repeatedly running it.
 We will also present an improvement at the end of this section that reduces of chance of cheating from 50% to $\frac{1}{r}$.
 On the other hand, this proof can be proved to leak no other information.
 This is true because $z'$ and $zz'$ are a statistically random elements that the voters themselves could have generated anyways.